Redundancy

 Notice pay

 Remember, your employment contract may offer you more than the legal minimum set out above.
-You should check your contract to see what it says about redundancy and notice pay.
+For example, if your contract says you will receive two weeks’ notice and you have only been employed for one year, you will be entitled to two weeks’ notice.
+You should check your contract to see what it says about notice pay.

 Accrued annual leave